9 truths about love

 “Love is so overused.
 It’s lost its meaning.”

-People using social media convey love with emoji’s and flippant words, sending messages back and forth without really considering what’s being said or the intent of the words.
+People using social media convey love with emojis and flippant words, sending messages back and forth without considering what’s being said or the intent of the words.
 A dating partner might use “love” to coerce or manipulate someone into having a sexual encounter.

 The prevalence of online pornography is teaching kids, even in middle school or younger, that lust is what physical intimacy is about, not love.

-How can we do a better job teaching, talking about, and modeling love in our relationships and with our children?
-Here are some sentiments about love that should be conveyed to kids, teens, young adults, and the communities around us.
+How can we better teach, talk about, and model love in our relationships and with our children?
+Some sentiments about love should be conveyed to kids, teens, young adults, and the communities around us.

 Love should be reciprocal, not one-sided.
-Often teens or young adults are in relationships that are one-sided, where they give love, affection, even intimate relations, and yet they don’t have care or concern for their well-being reciprocated.
+Often, teens or young adults are in one-sided relationships, giving love, affection, and even intimate relations.
+Yet, they don’t have care or concern for their well-being reciprocated.
 This is not love.

 Love involves consent, with both parties respecting the other person’s physical, emotional, and sexual boundaries.
 Disrespecting a person’s boundaries is toxic and is not loving.
 Consent is an enthusiastic “yes” about something, not a yes that is coerced, manipulated, or threatened.
 Consent is not the absence of no.